 1. File Through an Approved Method

-You can file a HIPAA complaint through any of the following channels:
+You can submit your HIPAA complaint using any of the following methods:

 - By mail